matgomes21/mario-js/README.md

-# mario-js
+# Mario.js
-Mario game made with javascript.
+A Super Mario game made with javascript.